Aadilhassan/github_downloader/README.md

  You can download linux and windows executables from the releases.

-When you run the program it will ask for link to the link and the the repositories' folder will download in a output folder.
+When you run the program it will ask for link to the required  folder and the folder will download inside a folder named "output".